ubirch/ubirch-protocol-python/README.md

 if not keystore.exists_signing_key(uuid):
     keystore.create_ed25519_keypair(uuid)

+# implement the _sign method on the ubirch.Protocol to use the just created
-# keys to sign the message
+# keys to sign the message and add methods to save and load the last signature
 class ProtocolImpl(ubirch.Protocol):
     def _sign(self, message: bytes) -> bytes:
         return keystore.find_signing_key(uuid).sign(message)